 Normally, if the public sector runs a deficit in a particular year, debt will rise in cash terms.
 But it can still fall as a share of national income if the cash size of the economy is growing sufficiently strongly.
 (That said, some government activity adds to its debt without adding to the deficit in any given year, most significantly providing loans to students and businesses where the loans are financial assets for the government, provided they are expected to be repaid in future.)

-One of the Government’s legislated fiscal targets is to make sure that debt (on a slightly different measure that removes the effect of BoE schemes, including loans to banks and building societies) is falling relative to national income in five years’ time, partly reversing the big increases associated with the financial crisis, pandemic and associated recessions and government responses.
+One of the Government’s fiscal targets is to make sure that net financial liabilities – a wider measure that includes financial assets, like student loans and equity stakes the Government holds in investments – is falling relative to national income by 2029-30.
 This target is only just met in our latest forecast.

 International comparisons